Human capital flight

 Theoretical physicist Albert Einstein, who emigrated to the United States to escape Nazi persecution, is an example of human capital flight as a result of political change.

-Human capital flight is the emigration or immigration of individuals who have received advanced training in their home country.
-The net benefits of human capital flight for the receiving country are sometimes referred to as a "brain gain" whereas the net costs for the sending country are sometimes referred to as a "brain drain".
+Human capital flight is the emigration or immigration of individuals who have received advanced training, especially higher education, in their home country.
+The net benefits of human capital flight for the receiving country are sometimes referred to as a "brain gain" whereas the net loss for the sending country are sometimes referred to as a "brain drain".
 In occupations with a surplus of graduates, immigration of foreign-trained professionals can aggravate the underemployment of domestic graduates, whereas emigration from an area with a surplus of trained people leads to better opportunities for those remaining.
 However, emigration may cause problems for the home country if trained people are in short supply there.

 Research shows that there are significant economic benefits of human capital flight for the migrants themselves and for the receiving country.
-The consequences for the country of origin are less straightforward, with research suggesting they can be positive, negative or mixed.
+The consequences for the country of origin are positive, or mixed.
 Research also suggests that emigration, remittances and return migration can have a positive effect on democratization and on the quality of political institutions in the country of origin.